 $ brew install bash-completion

-4. Manually enable bash-completion for current session.
+4. Enable bash-completion manually for the current terminal session.

 $ . /usr/local/etc/bash_completion